 Even prior to the surgical event, our doctors and experienced staff are monitoring the heart and breathing rate, blood pressure, and blood oxygen levels.
 No matter the reason for the surgery, these signs are important for the life of your pet and will be expertly monitored in the event surgery is needed.

 At the conclusion of the surgery, your pet will continue to have their blood pressure, heart rate, and oxygen levels observed by our caring staff.
 Additional pain medications will be provided as necessary, as your companion continues to recover.
 Finally, your furry friend will be kept warm and comfortable during the remainder of the time in our recovery unit.

 Our skilled veterinarians have successfully performed countless procedures on local pets, and they will bring that same level of care to your pet.
-For your pet’s surgical needs in the Shenandoah Valley and Harrisonburg, Virginia areas, please call the experienced professionals at Valley Veterinary Hospital at 540-433-8387.
+For your pet’s surgical needs in the Shenandoah Valley and Harrisonburg, Virginia areas, please contact one of our staff members today at Valley Veterinary Hospital.